correlation-one/C1GamesStarterKit/community/README.md

 ### Step 2: Open a PR

-Once you have some code written -- whether it's finished, or you'd just like to check in -- open a PR which adds your starter algo in a subdirectory of this community directory.
+Once you have some code written -- whether it's finished, or you'd just like to check in -- you can open a PR which adds your starter algo in a subdirectory of this community directory.
 For example, in `community/haskell-algo`.
-Make sure to leave an explanation of noteworthy aspects of your code, such as design decision, the compiling process, and packages necessary for your algo to run on Ubuntu 18.
+You can help this stage progress smoother and faster by including explanations of noteworthy aspects of your code, such as design decisions, the compilation process, and packages necessary for your algo to run on Ubuntu 18.

 ### Step 3: Respond to our feedback

-Before we are ready to merge your algo into the master branch, we will likely have questions or feedback on your PR which we will want you to address, in order to ensure that the algo functions and integrates smoothly into our platform.
+Before we are ready to merge your algo into the master branch, we will likely have questions or feedback on your PR which we will want to discuss, in order to ensure that the algo functions and integrates smoothly into our platform.

 ### Step 4: Supporting compilation and merging into master

-At this point, if we find the algo acceptable, we will add support for our servers to compile and/or bundle your language.
+Once your algo is reviewed, stabilized, and usable to all types of Terminal users, we will add support for our servers to compile and/or bundle your language.
 Eventually, we will merge into the master branch, and announce the new community language on the forums.
 We may need to continue communication with you through this phase, but it will be mostly an internal process.